MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/BlockComponents/minecraftBlock_destroy_time.md

 # Block Documentation - minecraft:destroy_time

 `minecraft:destroy_time` is a `decimal` component that sets the destroy time property for the block.
+Time is measured in seconds with base equipment.

 > [!NOTE]
 > Greater numbers result in greater mining times.